dkimjpg/Simple-GUI-for-youtube-dl/README.md

 - [x] Add the option to choose video file quality
 - [ ] Add an audio download option for YouTube videos
 - [x] Add YouTube Playlist download functionality
+- [ ] Add the ability to download youtube-dl.exe automatically if no instance of it is detected in the current directory